 Though most of us try to do our best in looking after our teeth through regular brushing and flossing, sometimes accidents or emergencies can still occur.
 Knowing what can cause a dental emergency, and what you can do about it, is essential to getting you and your family prepared for any potential dental trauma.
+Risks and consequences may apply to any treatment.
+Always seek a second opinion when considering complex treatment.
+A referral to a specialist may be required in certain situations.

 What causes a dental emergency?